Listen to this Article:

-Home Office – This can be as simple as a desk in a corner of a room.
-Then, you take the square footage of that space divided by the total space of your home/apartment to figure out how much of your rent or mortgage is deductible.
+Home Office – This needs to be a designated room in your home with four walls.
+You take the square footage of that space divided by the total space of your home/apartment to figure out how much of your rent or mortgage interest is deductible.

 Marketing – Website fees, business cards, magazine advertisements, fliers, etc. Anything you spend money on to promote your business qualifies to be a business expense.

 Education – Fitness conventions, continuing education courses (online or in person), books, audios, etc. Anything you purchase to further your knowledge that’s business related can qualify for a deduction.
 If you pay a mentor or spend money to be in a mastermind group, this probably qualifies too.

 Meals – Eating out with a colleague or a client can qualify.
 So can meals purchased when traveling for work, say to a fitness conference.
 You can only deduct 50%, but it’s still something!

 Other Purchases – The sky is the limit, but make sure the items are business related and check with a local accountant to make sure you’re within legal limits.

 - Music for teaching group fitness can qualify if you’re not an employee.

 - Equipment you bought for a private group fitness class you teach or to use in clients homes/at a gym you’re contracted with.